 Repeat step 2 for each user listed, including site admins.

-After users sign in to Tableau Online with their Tableau user name and password, they are prompted to choose a supported verification method – Salesforce Authenticator or other time-based one-time passcode (TOTP) authenticator apps.
+After users sign in to Tableau Cloud with their Tableau username and password, they’re prompted to choose a supported verification method.
 For more information about the user process for registering and managing a verification method, see Register for multi-factor authentication.

 When enabling MFA for your users, we recommended the following best practices for your site admin accounts:

-Register a minimum of two verification methods: For each site admin account, register at least two verification methods to reduce the risk of being locked out of the site.
-For example, after you have registered a primary verification method, we recommend you add the Recovery Codes option to generate a set of recovery codes as backup.
+- Register a minimum of two verification methods: For each site admin account, register at least two verification methods to reduce the risk of being locked out of the site.
+For example, after you’ve registered a primary verification method, we recommend you add the Recovery Codes option to generate a set of recovery codes as backup.

-Designate at least two site admin accounts to manage users and MFA: Designate at least two site admin-level accounts (Site Administrator Creator or Site Administrator Explorer) that have permissions to manage users and MFA settings.
-This can help prevent admin access delays if another admin is locked out of the site.
+- Designate at least one site admin account to manage users and MFA: Designate at least one site admin-level account (Site Administrator Creator or Site Administrator Explorer) that has permissions to manage users and MFA settings.
+This redundancy can help prevent admin access delays if another admin is locked out of the site.

 Manage verification methods

 You (and your users) can manage verification methods from your My Account Settings page.
-On this page, you can add or remove additional verification methods.
+After clicking the Manage MFA Verification Methods link, you can add or remove additional verification methods, including adding recovery codes.

 To help reduce the risk of a locked-out scenario, we recommend you (and your users) add the Recovery Codes option as backup after registering for MFA.
-Recovery codes, to be used in emergency scenarios only, allow you to sign in to Tableau Online if you don't have access to your usual MFA verification methods.
-If you add the Recovery Codes option, a list of ten one-time use codes are generated for you that you can use to sign in to Tableau Online.
+Recovery codes, to be used in emergency cases only, allow you to sign in to Tableau Cloud if you don't have access to your usual MFA verification methods.
+If you add the Recovery Codes option, a list of ten one-time use codes are generated that you can use to sign in to Tableau Cloud.

-- Because the list of codes is not accessible after you've added the Recover Codes option, immediately copy and store these codes in a safe and secure location so that you can use them in emergency situations.
+- Because the list of codes isn't accessible after you've added the Recovery Codes option, immediately copy and store these codes in a safe and secure location for use in emergency situations.

 Important: We strongly recommend that you (and your users) register the Recovery Codes option to help avoid being locked out of your site.
-Recovery codes should be used in emergency scenarios only.
+Recovery codes should be used in emergency cases only.

-If you lose all your usual verification methods, contact another site admin to help you regain site access by using the procedure described below.
+If you lose all your usual verification methods, contact another site admin to help you regain site access by using the following procedure.
 You can use this procedure to enable site access for your users as well.

-To enable site access, reset the MFA verification methods from the user's profile page in Tableau Online.
+To enable site access, reset the MFA verification methods from the Users page in Tableau Cloud.

-- Sign in to Tableau Online as a site admin.
+- Sign in to Tableau Cloud as a site admin.

 - Navigate to the Users page and select the user who needs to regain access to the site.